Purandar Singha: Arrival of Mingi Maha Bandula and defeat of Chandrakanta Singha

 Meanwhile, news of Burmese reverses in Assam reached Burma.
 The Burmese monarch Bagyidaw sent his finest general Mingi Maha Bandula to reclaim Assam with reinforcements of 20,000 soldiers.
 Undaunted by enemy strength, Chandrakanta Singha marched into Upper Assam with approximately 2000 men consisting of Sikhs and Hindustani mercenaries and some local Assamese people recruited around Guwahati.
 After pushing the enemy forces back, he pitched his camp in Mahgarh (presently known as Kokilamukh; located in Jorhat district near the capital Jorhat).
 On 19 April 1822 A.D. the 20,000 Burmese led by Mingi Maha Bandula and the 2000 mixed Assamese-Hindustani forces led by Chandrakanta Singha fought the decisive battle at Mahgarh.
 Chandrakanta Singha is said to have displayed unusual vigour and courage by himself present in the thick of battle; personally leading his soldiers; and engaged in hand-to-hand combat with enemy soldiers.
 For some time his troops held their own, but in the end their ammunition gave out and they were defeated with a loss of 1500 men.
 The Burmese won the battle due to their numerical superiority but sustained losses more than that of Chandrakanta's forces.
 Chandrakanta Singha and his remaining forces managed to escape back to Guwahati as the Burmese, like Chandrakanta Singha's forces run out of ammunitions and a lot of them were injured or dead after the battle.

 Mingi Maha Bandula sent Burmese Commander Mingi Maha Tilowa Baju in pursuit of Chandrakanta Singha.
 Unable to resist the Burmese with his small force, Chandrakanta Singha fell back to Hadirachowki (Assam chowki), where he made preparation to resist the Burmese with his mixed levies consisting of Sikh, Hindustanis and Assamese soldiers.
 On 21 June 1822, Chandrakanta Singha made his final stand against Mingi Maha Tilowa Baju and his Burmese forces in the battle of Hadirachowki.
-In the battle Chandrakanta Singha was finally defeated and his army totally eliminated.
+In the battle Chandrakanta Singha was finally defeated and his army eliminated.
 Chandrakanta Singha narrowly escaped to British ruled Goalpara district.

 Meanwhile, after receiving the news of Chandrakanta's defeat and threatened by growing Burmese power, Purandar Singha and Ruchinath Burhagohain also withdrew their forces from Assam.
 The victorious Burmese assumed themselves as the undisputed Masters of Brahmaputra valley.